vippsas/vipps-report-api/api-guide/errors.md

 [API guide](overview.md)
 for all the details.

-For more common Vipps questions, see:
+For more common questions, see:

 * [General FAQ](https://developer.vippsmobilepay.com/docs/faqs)